 Bioprinted viability was first tested by comparing bioprinted thin films to pipetted thin films.
 Both 2% and 5% bioprinted thin films had over 85% viability compared to non-bioprinted controls.
 No statistical differences were found between 2% and 5% groups at each time point.

 Bioprinted Ring Viability

-These results demonstrate the ability of sodium alginate, calcium chloride and Pluronic F127 from Allevi to support viable cultures and create consistent, high resolution 3D geometries when used with an Allevi 1.
-When used together, these reagents can create cell-laden structures with specific, repeatible 3D geometries.
+These results demonstrate the ability of sodium alginate, calcium chloride and Pluronic F127 from Allevi to support viable cultures and create consistent, high-resolution 3D geometries when used with an Allevi 1.
+When used together, these reagents can create cell-laden structures with specific, repeatable 3D geometries.
 Further, bioprinted thin films and pipetted thin films created in this study can be used as 3D controls for future experiments with these materials.

 Primary Human Neonatal Dermal Fibroblasts (HNDFs) obtained from ATCC were cultured in monolayer cultures at 37 °C and 5% of CO2 using Dulbecco’s Modified Eagle Medium (Corning) supplemented with 10% fetal bovine serum (Hyclone) and 1% penicillin-streptomycin-amphotericin (Corning).
 Passage numbers under 12 were used.

 HNDFs were mixed with either 2% or 5% (w/v) alginate at a 5 million/ml concentration.
 Pipetted thin films were created by pipetting 10 μl of solution on transwell plates then submerging the samples in 10 mM Calcium Chloride for 10 – 15 minutes.